nmwsharp/geometry-central/docs/docs/surface/geometry/quantities.md

     - **member:** `Eigen::SparseMatrix<double> IntrinsicGeometryInterface::crouzeixRaviartConnectionLaplacian`
     - **require:** `void IntrinsicGeometryInterface::requireCrouzeixRaviartConnectionLaplacian()`

-## Polygon Mesh Operators
+## Polygon mesh operators

-These quantities are defined for any `EmbeddedGeometryInterface`, meaning they will be available for any geometry whose embedding in 3D space is specified (for example, with vertex positions.)
-These operators were specifically designed for polygon meshes, though they will reduce to the classical discrete exterior calculus & finite element operators on triangular meshes (described above).
+The following quantities are designed for general polygon meshes, and are defined for any `EmbeddedGeometryInterface`.
+On triangle meshes, they will reduce to the classical discrete exterior calculus & finite element operators.

 Two classes of polygon operators are provided: those based on [Bunge et al.'s _Polygon Laplacian Made Simple_](https://www.cs.jhu.edu/~misha/MyPapers/EUROG20.pdf), whose discretization is based on virtual refinement of the polygon mesh; and those based on [de Goes et al.'s _Discrete Differential Operators on Polygonal Meshes_](https://graphics.pixar.com/library/PolyDDG/paper.pdf), whose discretization is based on an adaptation of the virtual element method.
 The former uses [Astrid Bunge and Mario Botsch's implementation of their paper](https://github.com/mbotsch/polygon-laplacian), while the latter uses [David Coeurjolly, Jacques-Olivier Lachaud, and Baptiste Genest's DGtal implementation of de Goes et al.'s paper](https://www.dgtal.org/doc/stable/modulePolygonalCalculus.html).
 Both methods build local operators whose matrices are assembled per-polygon, so they will run out-of-the-box on non-manifold meshes (but no guarantees are provided!)

 All operators are indexed over mesh elements according to the natural iteration order of the elements, or equivalently the indices from `SurfaceMesh::getVertexIndices()` (etc).

+Here are polygon mesh operators from [Bunge et al.'s _Polygon Laplacian Made Simple_](https://www.cs.jhu.edu/~misha/MyPapers/EUROG20.pdf).

 ??? func "polygon Laplacian (simple)"